15 Best Healthcare Explainer Videos for Medical Marketing Success

 The anatomic animation of the knees and explanation of how the device helps with better alignment make sure viewers catch the points that make this device credible.

 As a healthcare brand, your mission and how you convey it to people matters.
-That is why Inova chose to go with a simple 2D explainer video production to show how they serve through excellent care in patient education and research.
+That is why Inova chose to go with a simple 2D explainer video production to showcase how they deliver excellent care through patient education and research.

 The scene where the registration data visuals transform into a keyhole, followed by the voiceover saying that InovaHealth is the key to advancing people’s missions, and then the key goes through the hole leading to the CTA, is a standout.